rslewenstein/store-microservices/README.md

 # Store (Shopping cart services)
-- I've been updating this project constantly.
+- (I've been updating this project constantly).
 - Simple project used to study about microservices and apply some technologies and knowledges.
 - Basically there are 2 WebApis: Product and Shopping Cart.
 - The Product Api sends a products list or unique product (get by id) to Front-end app, using HTTP requests.